Adan-Wang/UARM-Sentry/README.md

 UART

-* UART7: Enabled but not used.
+* UART7: Enabled but not used (typically used for debugging)
 * USART6: Used for receive packages from micro-computer (NVIC Interrupt)
   * Preempt Priority 5, Sub Priority 1 (Supposed to be lower than Chassis)
   * UART Pin Trigger

 Timer

+* TIM2: PWM Signal for shoot task
 * TIM4: PWM signal for shoot task (No interrupt)
 * TIM5: Increment uwTick (Interrupt), used for timeout for hardwares.
   * Triggered each 1/1000 s